Designing for Screen Reader Compatibility

 - Screen readers announce the page title (the

-- Screen readers can announce headings.
+- Screen readers announce headings and identify the heading level.
 JAWS, for example, precedes

 <h1>headings with "heading level 1."